nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 :::

 :::{attention}
-Using `IOSpec.PRECEDING_COUNT` or `IOSpec.IOSize(2)` appears to show the same behavior as `IOSpec.ANY_SIZE` in the above example.
-However, the difference is that since `IOSpec.PRECEDING_COUNT` or `IOSpec.IOSize(2)` doesn't use separate `MessageAvailableCondition` conditions for each (internal) input port, it is not guaranteed that the operator will receive the input data in order.
+Using `IOSpec.PRECEDING_COUNT` or `2` (equivalently, `IOSpec.IOSize(2)`) appears to show the same behavior as `IOSpec.ANY_SIZE` in the above example.
+However, the difference is that since `IOSpec.PRECEDING_COUNT` or `2` doesn't use separate `MessageAvailableCondition` conditions for each (internal) input port, it is not guaranteed that the operator will receive the input data in order.

 This means the operator may receive the input data in a different order than the order in which the connections are made in the `compose()` method.
 Additionally, with the multithread scheduler, it is not guaranteed that the operator will receive the input data from each of the connections uniformly.
 The operator may receive more input data from one connection than from another.